beingadityak/hashnode-backups/clfmjwkmx00030al54wppe4vg.md

 stdout_logfile=/var/log/<app-name>.out.log
 ```

 **Note**: This particular config is only for a program that you might want to keep it running in the background.
-However there are multiple options available if you want to use supervisor as something else (grouping programs, FastCGI programs, event listeners etc.).
+However, there are multiple options available if you want to use supervisor as something else (grouping programs, FastCGI programs, event listeners etc.).
 More information is available from the [docs](http://supervisord.org/configuration.html)

 This template has a few fields which are needed to be understood first.
 We'll be going over the parts mentioned: